dogweather/forkful/content/en/cpp/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions in C++ are sequences of characters that define a search pattern, used for string matching or manipulation.
-Programmers use them for tasks such as validating input, searching for occurrences within strings, or breaking strings into tokens, making them an indispensable tool for efficient and effective text processing.

 ## How to:
 C++11 introduced support for regular expressions in the standard library, `<regex>`, offering a robust framework for string searching and manipulation.
 Here's a basic example of using regular expressions to search for a pattern within a string: